kuusisto/nodejs-timer/README.md

 nodejs-timer is a client-server project utilizing nodejs to allow multiple users to start/pause a downcounting timer and set it to a specific value.
 This value is broadcasted in real-time to all users through websockets.

-Users may also opt to use the REST API to set the timer value.
+Users may also opt to use the REST API to set the timer value, e.g. http://yoururl/timer/500 to set it to 500 seconds.

 Android stub application is included